 Make your way over to the Sports section and attempt a somewhat stiff high-five with your favorite athlete stars!
 And don’t miss out on the History & Leaders area, where you can stand with some of the world’s greatest leaders throughout history – or at least, their wax figurine lookalikes.

 The Film & TV room gives you the opportunity to get up close and personal with some high and famous stars from your screens.
-Fulfill your musical fantasies in the music room and get to share a stage with stars such as Madonna and Michael Jackson!
+Fulfill your musical fantasies in the music room and get to share a stage with stars such as Madonna and Brad Pitt!

 You can then take a 30-minute journey through Singapore’s history.
 A group of actors will lead you through around 200 years worth of culture and heritage.
 This can only be followed by a Spirit of Singapore boat ride, which takes you down tunnels filled with magical gardens and lights.
 The boat ride will deliver you to the IFA awards room, giving great photo ops and an interactive dance activity!